kiril-kirov/cpp-project/README.md

 This is a work-in-progress project.
 All of the above is just the current plan.
 The TODO list is below.

 First:
-* add unit tests: Catch2; integrate with cmake;
+* precompiled header for the unit test library
-* introduce clang-format;
+* introduce lightweight cmake wrapper python script
-* update the HOWTOs section.
+* update the HOWTOs section

 This will be version 0.1 (git tag) - it's basically the bare minimum for a C++ project.

 Next introduce:
+* clang-format (formatter);
 * clang-tidy (static analysis);
 * clang static analyzer;
 * cppcheck (static analysis);